Join a Motivated Group of High-Achieving Students

 - Small, highly interactive Honors courses

-- Dedicated faculty advisors supporting the Honors capstone project
+- Dedicated faculty advisors supporting the Honors Pathway project

 - Co-curricular activities including field trips, internships and more

-Not only will you develop close relationships with your honors classmates, you’ll work with Bentley's most respected scholars and dynamic teachers and gain real-world skills.
-If you wish to apply, or need more information, check out the Bentley Catalogue.
+Not only will you develop close relationships with your honors classmates, but you’ll also work with Bentley's most respected scholars and dynamic teachers and gain real-world skills.
+If you wish to apply or need more information, check out the Bentley Catalog.

 Honors Program at a Glance